 Q: What can the Pub do for me as a venue?

 A: The Pub is Portland’s best sounding small venue.
 There, we said it.
 After a 9-month remodel, the Pub is a completely different animal.
 The venue side was built from the ground up by master craftsmen, nearly all of whom are musicians themselves.
 Everything was done with the artist and avid music lover in mind.
 We provide an intimate listening environment for those who appreciate music at its finest.
 We sport a 15’x8’ stage, extensive acoustic treatment, a 16 channel sound system, lighting, four independent monitor mixes, stands, DIs and high quality microphones in addition to a qualified engineer to make you sound your best.
 The Pub’s live room is the ideal spot for CD releases, live recordings (we offer this service with advanced notice), or just a great show in a venue your fans will appreciate.
+The Pub takes no cut of your tickets or merch!
+We offer a space for you to host an intimate show with a great bar and kitchen to help make the night special for your fans.

 Q: What kind of acts are you looking for?